"No matter how much cats fight, there always seems to be kittens." ~ Abraham Lincoln

 DECORATING FOR THE SEASONS ~ For many of us, this love affair means changing the personality of our homes with accessories as the seasons and holidays unfold throughout the year.

-WINTER brings dozens of twinkling lights and a huge holly wreath on the front door; Autumn, pumpkins and multi-colored Indian corn; springtime tulips, hyacinths and daffodils in clay pots and ceramic bunnies on the porch steps; and summer, red, white and blue bunting draped from the eaves of our homes with "Old Glory" waving in the breeze.
+Christmas brings dozens of twinkling lights and a huge holly wreath on the front door; Autumn, pumpkins and multi-colored Indian corn; springtime tulips, hyacinths and daffodils in borders and ceramic bunnies on the porch steps; and summer, red, white and blue bunting draped from the eaves of our homes with "Old Glory" waving in the breeze.

-THAT SPECIAL GIFT ~ If your home or the home of someone you love is a very special "dream house," why not consider commissioning a portrait?
-(More on that further down on this page.)
+THAT SPECIAL GIFT ~ If your home ~ or the home of someone you love ~ is a special "dream house," why not consider a commission?
+Learn more further down on this page.

-I've painted four "neighborhood" paintings since the early 1970s.
+I've painted four "neighborhood" paintings since the mid-1970s.
 Most of my canvases are 8x10 inches, but all of the details I wanted to include in these pieces required larger sizes (11x14-inch and 16x20-inch).

 "FINE FALL FINISH" (2010) ~ I painted this as a gift for our contractors, Lance Elliott and Chris Garrett (Elliott Construction).
 They received framed prints after completing the renovation of our bungalow.
 Doug and I are shown celebrating the "finish" with them and their pets at a picnic in the upper left portion of the art.
 Their homes are part of the "neighborhood."
 A huge undertaking with challenges at every turn, they finished our 6-month+ project beautifully.
 I wanted to give them something special to show our appreciation, so I created this artwork.